 One of the best ways to pay off student loans is to pay more than the minimum each month.
 The more you pay toward your loans, the less interest you’ll owe — and the quicker the balance will disappear.

 There’s typically no penalty for paying student loans early or paying more than the minimum.
 However, there is a caveat with prepayment: Student loan servicers, which collect your bill, may apply the extra amount to the next month’s payment.

 The problem with that is that it advances your due date, but it won’t help you pay off student loans faster.
-That’s why it can be a good idea to tell your servicer–either online, by phone or by mail–to apply overpayments to your current balance, and to keep next month’s due date as planned.
+That’s why it can be a good idea to tell your servicer (whether online, by phone or by mail) to apply overpayments to your current balance, and to keep next month’s due date as planned.

 Another option you may want to look into refinancing your student loans.
-This can help you pay off student loans fast without making extra payments.
+This could help you pay off student loans sooner without making extra payments.

 Refinancing replaces multiple student loans with a single private loan, ideally at a lower interest rate.
-To speed up repayment, it’s a good idea to choose a new loan term that’s less than what’s left on your current loans.
+To speed up repayment, it can be a good idea to choose a new loan term that’s less than what’s left on your current loans.